o3de/o3de.org/content/docs/user-guide/assets/pipeline/processor-ui.md

 The **Connections** tab displays devices and programs that the Asset Processor is connected to and the platform they are running on.
 You can add approved connections in the **White Listed Connections** box and disapproved connections in **Rejected Connections**.

 In the **Active Connections** table's **Enabled** column, automatic connections are labeled as **Auto**.
 This means that it's a connection that the Asset Processor created.
 One example of such a connection is Asset Builder connections.
-User\-created connections show a check box.
+User-created connections show a check box.
 If you select the check box, the Asset Processor continually attempts to reconnect to those connections.
 You can use these custom connections for specialized cases, such as when connecting to mobile devices outside of a company's internal network.

 ![\[Connections tab in the Asset Processor.\]](/images/user-guide/asset_processor/connections-tab.png)

-You can edit or remove a user\-created connection, or add a connection.
+You can edit or remove a user-created connection, or add a connection.

 ![\[Edit a user-created connection in Asset Processor.\]](/images/user-guide/asset_processor/edit-connection.png)